jrussellfreelance/powershell-scripts/readme.md

 setup-print-server.ps1: Installs features for a print server.

+ssh-apt-upgrade-ubuntu.ps1: Performs a software upgrade on a Ubuntu or Debian server.

 ssh-new-db-mongodb.ps1: Connects to a Linux server and creates a MongoDB database.

 ssh-new-db-mysql.ps1: Connects to a Linux server and creates a MySQL database.